 Turn a lighted branch into a DIY tree.
 This is a fun wall art idea and can even be used as a standing potted decoration.

 a.
 To make a DIY wall art tree: attach a lighted branch upright to a board or large frame, or directly onto a wall and then use your creative skills (or a stencil for those of us who are not artistically gifted) to draw or paint leaves coming off of the branches.
 You can also cut out and hang leaves from the branches for a less permanent display.

 b.
-To make a standing potted tree: stack floral foam sheets or cylinders inside of a planter as close to the top as possible and then stick the lighted branch stem into the foam, this will hold the branch upright.
+To make a standing potted tree: stack floral foam sheets or cylinders inside of a planter as close to the top as possible and then stick the twig light stem into the foam, this will hold the branch upright.
 Cover the foam with artificial moss and then decorate the branches with leaf cutouts, ornaments or other hanging accents.

 Make a simple lighted floral arrangement.
 Place a small lighted branch into a vase or container and then add in a few silk floral accents.
 It's really that simple!
 If using a clear vase, fill it with decorative glass gems or any other filler material to hide the branch, floral stems and light cord.

 Wrap branch lights around a decorative wreath.
 Most lighted branches are flexible enough to wrap around a wreath and the end result is gorgeous!
 Just be sure to hide the stem by tucking it behind the wreath or inside of the greenery or leaves.

 Sign up for our email list to receive information on all the latest lighting styles, festive decorating ideas and even special discounts right to your inbox!

 Now, let's see what we can create with Starbursts!